crystal-china/crystal_build_scripts/docs/readme_for_podman_scripts.md

 3. It's (way) faster than Docker.
 4. Say goodbye to fixuid!

-# How to use it.
+# How to build Crystal binary

-For a AMD64 static binary
+## For a Crystal AMD64 static binary

 ```sh
 # For shards managed project